 You can usually find some 250×250 aligned on the top or bottom of the pages.

-This is a non-mobile spot.
-It has a big size on the left and right sides of the page and generally uses a combination of images and text content.
+It’s got a big size on the left and right sides of the page and it generally uses a combination of images and text content.

-There usually is a call to action promoting the offers content.
+There usually is a call-to-action promoting the offers’ content.

 The last three spots are the safest ones.

 They’re perfect for you to test GEOs where you’ve got good volumes and expensive traffic.

 What are the best offers for banner traffic?